abdelrhman-hamdy/YoutubeWatch/README.md

  you will need to provide some values when applying the terraform :
  - Youtupe API key .
  - A username and password that the mysql database will have.
- - Email address to send notifications to .
+ - Email address to send notifications to .DON'T forget to confirm the subscribtion that will be sent to the email from AWS SNS service when applying terraform
  - List of your favourite youtube channel ids, to know how to get channel id, check this [link](https://www.youtube.com/watch?v=0oDy2sWPF38)
+  Exmaple: ["UCGPGirOab9EGy7VH4IwmWVQ","UCoOae5nYA7VqaXzerajD0lg","UCJ24N4O0bP7LGLBDvye7oCA"]
 ```bash
  git clone https://github.com/abdelrhman-hamdy/YoutupeWatch.git
  cd YoutupeWatch/terraform/dev